Pop culture unites us as Americans. Will streaming services change that?

 We’re on the precipice of the “streaming apocalypse.”
 That’s what Vox critic-at-large Emily VanDerWerff calls the current television landscape.
-In addition to the traditional TV infrastructure, we’ve also got streaming players like Netflix, Hulu, Amazon, HBO Now, and CBS All Access.
-And more are about to enter the scene.
-Apple TV+ just launched, Disney+ is launching on November 12, HBO Max is coming in May 2020, and Peacock from NBC Universal will arrive in April of next year.
+In addition to traditional cable, we’ve also got streaming players like Netflix, Hulu, Amazon, HBO Now, and CBS All Access.
+And more platforms are either coming or already here: Apple TV+ launched in early November, Disney+ arrives today, HBO Max is coming in May 2020, and Peacock from NBC Universal will arrive in April of next year.

 “It’s definitely a situation where everybody is getting their horses in their own stable, and then they’re granting you access to come and look at the horses,” Emily said on this episode of Today, Explained.